Taglit-Birthright Israel trip with Columbia/Barnard Hillel

 • When is the trip?

-• What if I am not sure of my winter plans?
+• What if I am not sure of my summer plans?

-If you aren't sure about your winter plans, but you may be interested in the trip, we encourage you to register and pay the fully refundable deposit.
+If you aren't sure about your summer plans, but you may be interested in the trip, we encourage you to register and pay the fully refundable deposit.
 There will be plenty of time to withdraw if you decide not to go.
-Most Columbia/Barnard students participate during winter break.
+Most Columbia/Barnard students go over winter break.

 • What if I register and then I can’t go?
 Will I get my deposit back?